 Photo: Glencoe Loch in Scotland

 Every location has its features and landmarks, be it an ascent with a lookout point, a ruined castle or folly, a lake or river.
 But it’s the actual immersion in the countryside itself that brings the greatest gains.
 There is something about the greenness of the rolling hills and woodland, wildflowers, flora and fauna.
 In Japan, they have a concept known as ‘tree bathing’ – the simple act of being in a forest.
-The ozone and innate energy emanating from mother nature have a restorative and cleansing quality – something we could all do with right now.
+The ozone and innate energy emanating from mother nature have a restorative and cleansing quality – something we can all benefit from.

-Photo: A wildflower meadow on cliffs above Crantock Beach at West Pentire near Newquay, COrnnwall
+Photo: A wildflower meadow on cliffs above Crantock Beach at West Pentire near Newquay, Cornwall

 Whilst at the end of a hike your legs may ache, you’ll have seen some sights, burnt some major calories and be ready for a reward – a fish and chip supper perhaps, or maybe even a Michelin starred dinner if you’re lucky.